On Microhistory

 Menu

 The term “microhistory” is often used to indicate a narrow or even monographic focus of study.
 However, to practice Microhistory, it is not enough to concentrate on something small and hyper-specific; one must use that specificity to challenge larger historical schemata, and one must look for evidence beyond conventional frameworks.
 As long as architectural history remains within the narrow confines of the architectural project and the intentions of its architect and patron, it is bound to repeat canonical narratives and geographies.
 A case in point is Antonio Foscari’s and Manfredo Tafuri’s L’Armonia e i Conflitti (1983).
 Published in the editorial series “Microstorie” (directed by Ginzburg himself), the book promised to introduce the method to the field of architecture.
 In reality, it primarily enforced a canonical view of history by conveying the design history of the Venetian church of San Francesco della Vigna mostly through the perspectives of patricians, architects and members of the clergy.
 To surpass this narrow scope, the architectural historian would have, for instance, to bring in evidence of the perspective of non-elite individuals involved in this project, or living and working around it; or to examine its impact on, relation to, or contrast with more ordinary, vernacular constructions in its vicinity.
+Similarly, the 24th issue of the Italian magazine Rassegna, edited in 1985 by Vittorio Gregotti and Manolo Giorgi and entitled ‘Microhistories of Architecture’, adopted unedited sources like construction specs and personal correspondence to produce biographical narratives of canonical buildings, like Pier Luigi Nervi’s pavilion for Torino Esposizioni and Olivetti’s office building in Ivrea.
+Here as well, the issue missed the opportunity to provide alternative perspectives from unheard voices belonging to these well-known histories.

 In the field of art history, microhistorical methods have been used for decades, particularly in the study of painting.
 See, for example, Ginzburg’s The Enigma of Piero [della Francesca] (1985, originally published in 1981 as Indagini su Piero) or Michael Francis Gibson’s The Mill and the Cross (1996), a 188-page-long close-reading of a single painting of Christ’s procession to Calvary by Peter Bruegel.
 However, these studies seem to have had little effect on architectural history or on neighboring fields like construction history (Baugeschichte), which is by definition focused on material evidence and on the (mostly silent) makers of buildings.
 Such details could speak volumes about the hopes, aspirations and fears of their makers, as well their own understanding of architecture.